celogeek/go-comic-converter/README.md

 # go-comic-converter

-Convert CBZ/CBR/Dir into Epub for e-reader devices (Kindle Devices, ...)
+Convert CBZ/CBR/Dir into EPUB for e-reader devices (Kindle Devices, ...)

-My goal is to make a simple, crossplatform, and fast tool to convert comics into epub.
+My goal is to make a simple, crossplatform, and fast tool to convert comics into EPUB.

-Epub is now support by Amazon through [SendToKindle](https://www.amazon.com/gp/sendtokindle/), by Email or by using the App.
+EPUB is now support by Amazon through [SendToKindle](https://www.amazon.com/gp/sendtokindle/), by Email or by using the App.
 So I've made it simple to support the size limit constraint of those services.

+# Features
+- Support input from zip, cbz, rar, cbr, pdf, directory
+- Support all Kindle devices and kobo
+- Support Landscape and Portrait mode
+- Customize output image quality
+- Intelligent cropping (support removing even page numbers)
+- Customize brightness and contrast
+- Auto rotate (if reader mainly read on portrait)
+- Auto split double page (for easy read on portrait)
+- Remove blank image (empty image is removed)
+- Manga or Normal mode
+- Support cover page or not (first page will be taken in that case)
+- Split EPUB size for easy upload
+- 3 sorting methods (depending on your source, you can ensure the page go in the right order)
+- Save and reuse your own perfect settings
+- Multi tasks for fast conversion

+When you read the comic on a Kindle, you can customize how you read it with the `Aa` button:
+- Landscape / Portrait
+- Activate panel view for small device

 # Installation